• Free shipping on all orders

 Learn more »

-Every once in a while, you might spot something lurking on your dog’s paws.
-Upon further examination, you might find that your dog has managed to get tar on its paws.
-Tar is sticky and extremely hard to dislodge.
+Every once in a while, you might spot something unusual on your dog’s paws.
+Upon further examination, you might find that your dog has managed to get tar on their paws.
+Tar is sticky and hard to dislodge.
 If you leave tar on your dog’s paws, it can create health issues that can become serious.
-For that reason, it is important to try to remove tar from your dog’s paws as soon as possible.
+Therefore, removing tar from your dog’s paws as soon as possible is essential.

-We recommend taking your dog to the vet if they get tar on their paws as it is difficult to remove.
-It is common for further injury and stress to be caused when trying to remove the tar at home.
-If it is not possible to get your dog to the vet the following article will talk you through the process.
+We recommend taking your dog to the vet if they get tar on their paws, which is difficult to remove.
+If it is not possible to take your dog to the vet, the following article will walk you through the process.

 Here are 7 expert tips on how to get tar off a dog’s paws.